Humbedooh/dsnmp/README.md

 dsnmp
 =====

-Dell SNMP monitoring system with HipChat and email integration
+Dell SNMP monitoring system with HipChat and email integration.

+Originally created for the Apache Software Foundation.
+As such, there may still be ASF-centric checks and logic in the code that you may need to change to suit your own needs.

 ## Checks ##